The Courtrooms Guide

 Call The Courtrooms on 07522 934 333.

-Notify a member of The Student Housing Company staff and your SSA (during the day) or the Senior Resident on Duty (after office hours).
+Notify a member of The Student Housing Company staff and your Student Support Centre.